NBA releases protocols to teams for virus safety this season

 The league is working with the National Basketball Players Association to finalize the protocols, but some details were agreed upon weeks ago — including provisions where unvaccinated players will be tested on all practice, travel, team activity and game days.
 Fully vaccinated players will not be subject to testing, with very limited exceptions.

 Fully vaccinated players — the category that at least 90% of the league falls into — will largely be back to business as usual.
-Unvaccinated players will be given rapid tests on days where teams are practicing, traveling, or having similar team events, plus will need lab-based tests on game days.
+Unvaccinated players will be given coronavirus rapid tests on days where teams are practicing, traveling or having similar team events, plus they will need lab-based tests on game days.

-“A vaccine mandate for NBA players would need an agreement with the Players Association,” NBA spokesman Mike Bass said Tuesday.
+“A vaccine mandate for NBA players would need an agreement with the Players Association,” NBA spokesman Mike Bass said.
 “The NBA has made these proposals but the players’ union has rejected any vaccination requirement.”

 LeBron James of the Los Angeles Lakers says he doesn’t want to tell people what to do regarding vaccinations.
 But James — who has more than 50 million Twitter followers and nearly 100 million on Instagram — did reveal Tuesday that he is vaccinated.
 And like many other big NBA names such as Portland’s Damian Lillard, Lakers teammate Anthony Davis and Milwaukee’s Giannis Antetokounmpo, James said he got the shots to keep his family safe.